NU-CUCIS/CrossPropertyTL/README.md

 ## Disclaimer

 The research code shared in this repository is shared without any support or guarantee on its quality.
-However, please do raise an issue if you spot something wrong or that could be improved and I will try my best to solve it.
+However, please do raise an issue if you find anything wrong and I will try my best to improve upon it.

 email: vishugupts2020@u.northwestern.edu

 Copyright (C) 2021, Northwestern University.

 See COPYRIGHT notice in top-level directory.

 ## Funding Support